Z20LET/Gitting-around-D/README.md

-# Gitting-around-D
- Basic tasks for practice the use of git
+Practice the basics of git like adding files and modifying them.